Kristina01111000/Drws_site/README.md

 1/8
 For next week:
-Fix the constant contact error that just showed up Write the rest of the emails for the new years challenge Ask about audio book stuff next week
+Fix the constant contact error that just showed up Write the next 5 emails for the new years challenge Ask about audio book stuff next week
 Look into other payment options that take a smaller percentage, stripe takes about 10% Fix the breathing quiz to do the exercise and asking how they felt after the exercises